Lemventory/stockpile/Docs/SecurityStrategies.md

 ### Recommended Primary Authentication Method: Libsodium Public-Key Authentication

-Based on objective security assessment, a Libsodium-based challenge-response with public-key cryptography offers the highest security level while maintaining reasonable usability for a specialized application like Cheeblr.
+Based on objective security assessment, a Libsodium-based challenge-response with public-key cryptography offers the highest security level while maintaining reasonable usability for a specialized application like stockpile.

 #### Key advantages: